-The financial statements were approved and authorised for issue by the Board of Directors on 6 April 2018.
+The financial statements were approved and authorised for issue by the Board of Directors in accordance with a resolution of the directors on 4 April 2019.

 2. BASIS OF PREPARATION

 2.1 Statement of compliance

 The financial statements of the Group and of the Company have been prepared in accordance with the Malaysian Financial Reporting Standards ("MFRSs"), the International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.